B4PT0R/objdict/README.md

 Parameters:
 - `*args`: either dicts, objdicts or iterables on key:value pairs.
 If the first arg is a dict, it will serve as the internal _data_dict of the objdict instance.
 - `_use_default`: boolean, determines if a default value is attributed to missing keys
 - `_default`: can be any value or callable.
-If callable with adequate signature, the callable will be used to handle default values generation.
+If it is callable with adequate signature, this callable will be used to handle default values generation.
 - `_file`: reference to a json file path for dumping
 - `_backend`: either 'json', 'toml' or 'jsonpickle'.
 Determines the backend used for serialization/deserialization when dumping/loading (None defaults to 'json').
 - `_auto_self`: boolean.
-Determines if the instance is auto-passed a 'self' to its callable attributes with 'self' in their signature (mocked object behavior).
+Determines if the instance is auto-passed a 'self' to its callable callable with 'self' in their signature (mocked object behavior).
 - `**kwargs`: key value pairs passed as kwargs to update the objdict